forsling/fiskta/README.md

 **Features:**
 - Works with bytes, lines, and UTF-8 characters
-- Flexible search that works with plain strings, regex or binary data (hex patterns)
+- Flexible search that works with plain strings, regex or binary data (hex search strings)
 - Regular expressions with character classes, quantifiers, grouping, and anchors
 - Atomic clauses with rollback on failure
 - Views to restrict operations to file regions
-- Streaming mode for monitoring files
+- Looping mode for continuous operation like monitoring streams or changing files.
-- Small footprint: binaries 50-100 KB, memory use <8 MB (for standard builds)
+- Small footprint: binaries ~50-100 KB, memory use <8 MB (for standard builds)
 - Written with plain C with zero dependencies beyond libc

 ## What does it do?